-To inquire about Texas A&M University-Commerce’s accreditation status, please contact Dr. Marila Palmer, firstname.lastname@example.org or 903-886-5936.
+To inquire about Texas A&M University-Commerce’s accreditation status, please contact Dr. Shonda Gibson, at firstname.lastname@example.org or 903.886.5743.

 - The American Chemical Society (ACS) approves the chemistry program at A&M-Commerce as meeting the ACS guidelines.
 ACS authorizes the chair of the ACS-approved program to certify graduating students who complete a Bachelor of Science in Chemistry as meeting the ACS guidelines.

-- The College of Business at Texas A&M University-Commerce is an accredited member of the AACSB International—Association to Advance Collegiate Schools of Business.
+- The College of Business at A&M-Commerce is an accredited member of the Association to Advance Collegiate Schools of Business (AACSB) International.

-- The Master of Science in Counseling, the Community Counseling and School Counseling emphases, and the Doctor of Philosophy in Counseling are accredited by the Council for Accreditation or Counseling and Related Educational Programs (CACREP).
+- The Master of Science in Counseling; (the Community Counseling and School Counseling emphases); and the Doctor of Philosophy in Counseling are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-- The Bachelors and Masters Programs in Social Work at Texas A&M University-Commerce are accredited by The Council on Social Work Education (CSWE).
+- The Bachelors and Masters programs in Social Work at A&M-Commerce are accredited by the Council on Social Work Education (CSWE).

 - The Bachelor of Science in Industrial Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-- The Masters in Psychology with an emphasis in Applied Psychology is accredited by the Masters Psychology Accreditation Council (MPAC).
+- The Masters in Psychology with an emphasis in Applied Psychology is accredited by the Masters in Psychology and Counseling Accreditation Council (MPAC).

-- Texas A&M University-Commerce is an accredited associate institutional member of the National Association of Schools of Art and Design (NASAD).
+- A&M-Commerce is an accredited associate institutional member of the National Association of Schools of Art and Design (NASAD).

-- Texas A&M University-Commerce is an accredited institutional member of the National Association of Schools of Music (NASM).
+- A&M-Commerce is an accredited institutional member of the National Association of Schools of Music (NASM).

-- The Educational Specialist in School Psychology is National Association of School Psychologists (NASP) approved.
+- The Specialist in School Psychology is a National Association of School Psychologists (NASP) approved program.

-- The State Board for Educator Certification (SBEC) accredits all programs leading to educational certification in the College of Education and Human Services.
+- The State Board for Educator Certification (SBEC) accredits all programs leading to educator certification at A&M-Commerce.

-- The baccalaureate degree in nursing at Texas A&M University-Commerce is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation/accredited-programs).
+- The baccalaureate degree in nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).